iainmstott/popdemo/README.md

 # popdemo
 R Package for Demographic Modelling Using Projection Matrices

-This is the development page for popdemo.
-The latest stable release can also be found on CRAN [here](https://cran.r-project.org/web/packages/popdemo)

-The current stable version is 0.2-3.

-This project includes legacy versions of the package, and development versions.
+**This is the MASTER page for popdemo**.
+It includes stable, installable versions of the package.

+popdemo is also available on CRAN.
+The latest version released to CRAN is 0.2-3 and can be found [here](https://cran.r-project.org/web/packages/popdemo).
+The latest version here on Github may be ahead of the latest version on CRAN, so for the newest features you may want to install from Github.

 To install: Run these lines of code in R.
 The first line installs some packags from [CRAN](https://cran.r-project.org/): devtools (used to install from github), and some dependencies.